Professional & Personal Coach

 In his book The Power of Habit – Charles Duhigg writes

 Some we will aware of, yet many form the backbone of our behaviours and hum away in the background of our unconscious mind.

 The process of building a habit can be divided into these 3 simple steps:

 This 3 step pattern is the backbone of your habits

 Your brain runs through these steps in the same order each time.

 The key is to understand that you can’t extinguish a bad habit, but you can change that habit—and still get the same reward you currently get from your old habit.

-7 steps to become a master of your habits:
+7 steps to become a Master of your Habits:

 1) Discover The Habits You Want To Change.

 This means bringing what is usually unconscious (or at least ignored) into your own awareness.

 2) Discover Your Motivation For Wanting To Change That Habit

 When we identify & connect with a motivating factor secured as part of our goal, it’s setting us up to build resilience when we are tested.

 3) Design Your Environment For Inevitable Success.

-4) Write It Down.
+4) Make it a Habit: Write It Down.

 Studies show that we retain more when we write it down and the easiest way to implement a new habit is to write a plan.
-The format is simple:

-When (cue), I will (routine) because it provides me with (reward).
+When …..(CUE), I will …..(ROUTINE) because it provides me with …..(REWARD).

 In this example, the plan is:

 When I get to the office, I will check in with line managers first because

 Do that enough times, and eventually, your new habit will become automatic— a productivity bonus!.